Translate

 “This efficiency represents a self-reinforcing system where surplus becomes reinvestment power.”

-Image above generated by ChatGPT
+Image above provided by ChatGPT

 No comments: